 If you trade stocks, forex or futures, there is always a risk.
 While many traders go their whole careers without taking a monster hit, many traders experience at least one at some point in their career.
 I feel it is important that traders know the upside of day and swing trading, but also the risks…there is a chance of significant losses even with a risk management strategy in place.

-Catastrophe is more likely to be averted if you stay out of day trades right before news, avoid swing trades right at earnings, and avoid assets that are prone to surprise news.
+Catastrophe is more likely to be averted if you stay out of day trades right before news, avoid swing trades right before earnings, and avoid assets that are prone to surprise news and gaps.
 Day and swing trade assets with high volume, so you can (typically) liquidate your trades with ease.
 And always keep your position size in mind.
 Even if your position size adheres to your risk management strategy, if a gap were to occur would you be wiped out?
 If so, you are trading too big.
 Trading isn’t just about the profits.
 Profits will come if you have a solid method.
 Trading is just as much about avoiding the big losses.

 When someone takes a huge hit, someone else profits.
 The longer you stay in the trading game and avoid taking those massive hits, the better your chances of ending up on the winning side of big price moves.